Microeconomics

 Firms base their behavior on their own marginal cost curve.
 If all anticipate the same market equilibrium price and industry output is consistent with the summation of individual firm output there will be no further adjustment.
 Otherwise, individual firm output may not equate with marginal cost and it will adjust in the next round of what is called tatonnement or a bidding process until there is no further adjustment.
 The market supply curve should state optimal output as a function of price after all necessary adjustments.

 In addition to external economies, changes in taste and production technology itself can change equilibrium.
-Taste is symbolized by the f in preference function U = f (x, y) while technology is symbolized by the g of the production function Q = g (K, l).
-A decline in taste for a commodity can permanently reduce demand (shift curve to right) lowering price.
-At the extreme, all firms exit and the industry collapses (hoola-hoops) (MBB not displayed; P&B 4th Ed.
-Fig. 12.10; 5th Ed.
-Fig. 11.1).
+Taste is symbolized by the f in preference function U = f (x, y) while technology is symbolized by the g of the production function Q = g (K, L).
+A decline in taste for a commodity can permanently reduce demand (shift curve to left) lowering price.
+At the extreme, all firms exit and the industry collapses (hoola-hoops) (P&B 7th Ed Fig. 12.10; MKM Fig. 4.4).
 Similarly, technological change can reduce costs and shift the supply curve to right, or, if knowledge is lost, shift the supply curve the the left.
 This may be the case with 'de-industrialization' resulting from automation and offshore production.

 Allocative efficiency implies all factors of production and all commodities demanded by consumers are in their best use and receive their opportunity cost.
 Further, it is assumed that there are no external cost or benefits, i.e. all external costs and benefits have been ‘internalized’.
 Three conditions must hold:

-(i) Consumer Efficiency: when consumer cannot increase utility by reallocating budget;
+i - Consumer Efficiency: when consumer cannot increase utility by reallocating budget: MUx/Px = MUy/Py (MKM C7/150-4)

-(ii) Producer Efficiency: when firm cannot reduce cost by shifting input mix;
+ii - Producer Efficiency: when firm cannot reduce cost by shifting input mix: MPK/PK = MPL/PL (MKM C7/154-8)

-(iii) Exchange Efficiency: when all gains from trade have been exhausted.
-Gains from trade to consumer is called consumer surplus which measures difference between what consumer are willing to pay and what they actually pay for a total quantity of a good or service at market price.
-Gains from trade to producers are called producer surplus which measures the difference between what producer are willing to accept and what they actually receive for providing a market equilibrium level of supply (MBB 10th Ed Fig. 8.14; MBB 11th Ed not displayed; P&B 4th Ed.
-Fig. 12.12; 5th Ed.
-Fig. 11.12).
+iii - Exchange Efficiency (MKM C7/159-65): when all gains from trade have been exhausted.
+Gains from trade to the consumer are called consumer surplus that is the difference between what consumers are willing to pay and what they actually pay for a total quantity of a good or service at market price.
+It is the geometric space from the market price up to the demand curve.
+Gains from trade to the producer are called producer surplus which measures the difference between what producers are willing to accept and what they actually receive for providing a market equilibrium level of supply.
+It is the space from the market price down to the supply curve (P&B 7th Ed Fig. 12.12; MKM Fig. 7.7).

 7. The Holy Grail

 Beginning with Thomas Aquinas through Adam Smith up to today when consumers are outraged about bank profits and ‘bitch’ at the gas pump, the ‘just price’ has engaged the hearts and minds of economic thinkers for almost a thousand years in the West.
 Various theories have been suggested to explain the 'value' of a good or service.
-These include: scarcity; utility (as usefulness); input cost (for example, the labour theory of value shared by all classical economists including Marx); and, whatever the market will bear.
-In this sense, there is a distinction in economics between what is called 'value theory' and 'price theory'.
+These include: (i) scarcity; (ii) utility (as usefulness); (iii) input cost especially the labour theory of value shared by all classical economists including Marx; and, (iv) whatever the market will bear.
+In this sense, there is a distinction in economics between 'value theory' and 'price theory'.
+Please see my "Value without Price".

 Perfect competition is the most comprehensive statement of conditions under which such ‘a just price’ exists because it combines all of them in a deductively logical and mathematically and geometrically demonstrable model.
+It generates Bentham's greatest good for the greatest number.
 Unlike other social sciences in economics 'seeing is believing'.
 It is a yantra or a visual mantra that can be visually contemplated and manipulated.
 'X' marks the spot where:

 • no one exercises market power, i.e. no consumer or producer can affect the price/quantity outcome;